vrurg/vrurg.github.io/_posts/2020-11-16-Report-On-New-Coercions.md

 The difference is apparent for anybody with clear understanding of submethods.
 For anyone alse my advise would be to stick with [multi-]methods.
 Yet, note the use of `C2.new` in the submethod.
-It is safe to be done that way for the exact reason of the submethod not ever be called for any other target but `C2`.
+It is safe to be done that way for the exact reason of the submethod not ever being called for any other target but `C2`.
 Anyway, I would insist on using `self` even within a submethod because, if at some point you decide to convert it into a method, this simple approach may spare you minutes or even who knows how many hours of locating the error.